gilbert-rehling/go-api/README.md

 ###Notes: ###
 - This Golang app is based on: (https://petstore.swagger.io/#/)
-- Using basic MVC styles 'layered' packaging.
+- Using basic MVC style 'layered' packaging.
 - Internal shared DB link package

 **Built on LAMP and imports github.com/go-sql-driver/mysql as the MySQL interpreter**